rocmarchive/ROCT_syscall/README.md

+### GPU syscalls

+This is a modified version of the ROCT thunk library.
+The modifications add support for GPU invoked system calls.
+System call support has only been tested on Kaveri and Carrizo APUs

 ### Boltzmann Thunk Library

 This repository includes the user-mode API interfaces used to interact with the Boltzmann KFD driver.
 Currently supported agents include only the AMD/ATI Fiji family of discrete GPUs.